 In most facilities, pumps are critical pieces of equipment and are monitored routinely as part of a predictive maintenance program.
 Imbalance, misalignment, looseness, lubrication issues, cavitation, roller bearing faults: there's plenty that can go wrong with a pump.
-By utilizing vibration monitoring, urgent problems such as pump cavitation can be identified early and addressed before serious damage (or worse, complete failure of the pump) occurs.
-Vibration data contributes to a more complete picture of machine condition, and can help in scheduling maintenance so that minor faults don't turn into major ones.
+By utilizing vibration monitoring, developing faults can be identified early and addressed before serious damage (or worse, complete failure of the pump) occurs.

 If a vibration measurement is close to the electronic noise floor of the sensor, the signal becomes distorted.
 This often looks like ski slope data.
 A corrupted signal doesn’t capture the low-frequency readings that could indicate destructive surge pulsations or problems with the pump’s reduction gears or rotors.

-If you’re seeing signal distortion, using low-frequency accelerometers or velocity sensors in place of general purpose accelerometers is a good option.
-Low-frequency sensors with noise floors of 0.1 Hz are available, which will be able to handle the lowest pump fault frequencies and minimize the impact of the sensor’s inherent noise.
+If you’re seeing signal distortion, using low-frequency accelerometers or velocity sensors in place of general-purpose accelerometers is a good option.
+Low-frequency sensors with responses down to 0.1 Hz are available, which will be able to handle the lowest pump fault frequencies and minimize the impact of the sensor’s inherent noise.

-Cavitation, bearing impact noise, and high pressure leaks are common sources of very high-frequency vibrations (above 600,000 CPM or 10 kHz) which are outside the measurement range of a general purpose accelerometer.
-Low frequency, high sensitivity accelerometers are particularly vulnerable to interference from high-frequency noise.
+Cavitation, bearing impact noise, and high-pressure leaks are common sources of very high-frequency vibrations (above 600,000 CPM / 10 kHz) which are outside the measurement range of a general-purpose accelerometer.
+Low-frequency, high-sensitivity accelerometers are particularly vulnerable to interference from high-frequency noise.
 This noise can overload the sensor and obscure useful low-frequency data.
-Overload often appears as a clipped signal or ski slope measurements.
+Overload often appears as a clipped signal or ski-slope measurements.

-Usually, pump vibrations are between about 450 and 300,000 CPM, including the harmonics of the drive motor, some bearing faults, and vane pass, gear mesh, and reciprocation impact frequencies.
-Misalignment and improper mounting, two common causes of pump failure, also produce vibration levels in this range — so developing faults will appear as rising vibration levels over time, but won’t exceed alarm levels.
+Usually, pump vibrations are between about 450 and 300,000 CPM, including the harmonics of the drive motor, some bearing faults, and vane pass, gear mesh, or reciprocation impact frequencies.
+Misalignment and improper mounting, two common causes of pump failure, also produce vibration levels in this range — so developing faults will appear as rising vibration levels over time but won’t exceed alarm levels.

 Analyzing long-term vibration trend data is the recommended approach to detect a variety of pump faults in the mid-frequency range, and this requires continuous monitoring.
-4-20 mA sensors or standard 100 mV/g accelerometers are used for 24/7 data collection and have a low signal-to-noise ratio, making it easy to see increasing vibration levels and identify problems early.
-Access to long-term trend data has the additional benefit of providing a more complete picture of machine condition, and makes detailed fault analysis possible when necessary.
+4-20 mA sensors or standard 100 mV/g accelerometers are used for 24/7 online monitoring and have a low signal-to-noise ratio, making it easy to see increasing vibration levels and identify problems early.
+Access to long-term trend data has the additional benefit of providing a more complete picture of machine condition and makes detailed fault analysis possible when necessary.

-Important fault frequencies for pumps can be anywhere from 0.1 to 10,000 Hz (or higher), so knowing how to interpret vibration measurements is critical for effective condition-based maintenance.
+Important fault frequencies for pumps can be anywhere from 0.1 to 10,000 Hz (or higher), so deploying the right accelerometer to monitor your pump is critical for effective condition-based maintenance.
 When analyzing vibration data, look out for these signs that you might not be seeing the complete picture about your pump’s health:

 You can find out more about which cookies we are using or switch them off by changing your browser settings.